Skip to main content

 From the Groups list, click the kebab menu (⋮) next to a group:

-• Settings — Edit name, description, color, and event types.
+• Settings — Edit name, description, color, event types, and multi-selection setting.

 • View event link — Preview the booking page.